kavyahl1311/bank-search-app/README.md

 User interface that allows a user to search the bank details of the 5 cities (i.e Benagaluru, Delhi, Chennai, Mumbai, Pune).

-There is dropdown at the top to select the city which they wants to search the details of the banks.
-By default this application will be showing the table which has details of the banks available in Bengaluru.
+There is dropdown at the top to select the city which they wants to search the details of the banks. <b>By default this application will be showing the table which has details of the banks available in Bengaluru</b>.

 Initially when the application gets loaded only Bank Name, IFSC, Bank ID, Branch Name columns will be visible on the screen.
 If the user wants to see other details such as address, state etc. Then there is a button next to search option which lets the user to add or remove the column details from the table.